AleksiKortesalmi/3D-Procedural-Terrain-with-Biomes-for-Mobile/README.md

 ﻿# 3D Procedural Terrain with Biomes for Mobile
 This is a simple procedural terrain generator for the Unity 3D game engine, geared towards mobile game development.
 Developed on Unity 2020.1.2f1.
-Inspired by [this video](https://www.youtube.com/watch?v=f9uueg_AUZs) by Adam Zmudzinski.
+The base for this project was inspired by [this procedural terrain implementation](https://www.youtube.com/watch?v=f9uueg_AUZs) by Adam Zmudzinski.

 ## Key Features
 - Endless **Biomes** using a **Voronoi Diagram** implementation.